 The people behind the new stadium bill argued that it was going to bring a tremendous amount of business into the area to help support a downtown region that wasn’t exactly doing as well as it used to in the past.

 At the same time, this plan hasn’t gone exactly unopposed.

-A coalition of religious and community groups have banded together to fight the new arena proposal, and even went so far as calling for a referendum on the bond issue that was going to be used to finance the project in the first place.
+A coalition of religious and community groups have banded together to fight the new arena proposal, many are concerned about the drinking and driving around the stadium, according to Solano County DUI Attorneys, and even went so far as calling for a referendum on the bond issue that was going to be used to finance the project in the first place.

 They met a tremendous amount of resistance, and so far it looks like the new stadium is being fast tracked to completion.

 The truth behind the cost of sports stadiums being built in America